MouryaRaviKumar/Decentralized-certificate-verification/readme.md

 # 🛡️ College Blockchain Certificate Verification System

-A zero-cost, MERN stack decentralized application (DApp) designed to provide immutable verification for academic certificates using the Ethereum Sepolia Testnet and IPFS.
+Decentralized MERN stack application (DApp) designed to provide immutable verification for academic certificates using the Ethereum Sepolia Testnet and IPFS.
 This project emphasizes secure, decentralized storage and verifiable data integrity.

 **Collaborator:** [RishithaBai263](https://github.com/RishithaBai263)

+A special thank you to **[RishithaBai263]** for their crucial contributions to this project.
+Their dedication to resolving complex environment and dependency conflicts (particularly the Ethers V3/V5 and Pinata SDK issues) was instrumental in stabilizing the backend and ensuring the final deployment of the smart contract.
+Their tenacious troubleshooting guaranteed the success of the project's foundation.

-## ✨ Project Features (In Plain English)
+## ✨ Project Features

 This system acts as a **digital notary**, making academic certificates impossible to forge and instantly verifiable by employers worldwide.